 How Traffic Violations Help Determine Fault

-The most important role of the police report is that it may detail which driver was issued a citation after the accident.
+The most critical role of the police report is that it may detail which driver was issued a citation after the accident.

-If law enforcement gives a driver a ticket for running a stop sign or a red light or making an illegal left turn, that will usually be enough to prove fault in side impact collisions.
+If law enforcement gives a driver a ticket for running a stop sign, a red light or making an illegal left turn, that will usually be enough to prove fault in side-impact collisions.

-There is an important concept in personal injury law called negligence per se.
+There is an essential concept in personal injury law called negligence per se.
 This means that something is negligence in itself.
-If you can prove that others drivers actually did that thing, you do not need any further evidence to show that they have been negligent.
+If you can prove that other drivers did that, you do not need further evidence to show that they have been negligent.

 Traffic violations in a crash are one thing that could be negligence per se.

 What to Do After T-Bone Accidents